hibaa-a/ETL/README.md

 The dataset tables 'accident' and 'vehicles' could be joined (FULL JOIN) at the primary key id (accident index) and the following queries could be performed -
-    (a) Is there any correlation between 'driver_age' and 'accident' (b) Is there any correlation between 'vehicle_age' and 'accident' (c) Is there any correlation between 'model' and 'make'(corresponding to  and 'accident'
+    (a) Is there any correlation between 'driver_age' and 'accident' (b) Is there any correlation between 'vehicle_age' and 'accident' (c) Is there any correlation between 'driver_sex' and 'accident' (d) Is there any correlation between 'model' and 'make'(indicating the vehicle size and type indirectly) and 'accident' (e) Is there any correlation between 'weather conditions' and 'accident' (f) Is there any correlation between 'day of the week' and 'accident'

 # Contributors -